 Sign #1: You heard or felt a pop

 Feeling a “pop” in the knee is common.
 About 70% of patients with ACL injuries will describe a popping sensation, and many will actually hear it as well as feel it.
 It should be quite concerning especially with a deceleration injury.
 Athletes may notice a shifting sensation or giving way as the ligament fails too.
 They may complain that the knee buckles out from underneath them as they try to walk or bear weight.

 Sign #2: Rapid swelling occurs

 Frequently, rapid swelling will occur within a few hours of the injury, which is caused by bleeding from the tearing of vessels within the ligament as it fails.
 Swelling can also occur as a result of associated injuries with the ACL such as bone contusions or meniscus damage.
 As the knee fills up with blood, it may become quite swollen and tense.

 The range of motion may become limited because of the pressure in the joint.
 Swelling is a frequent but not universal finding.
 I’ve certainly seen, in my practice, many patients who have presented with minimal to no swelling, so this is not a hard and fast rule.

 Sign #3: An athlete can’t return to the game

 Another common finding is the athlete’s inability to return to the game.
 Usually, the knee is quite unstable, and the pain prevents the individual’s return to play.
 So if a player is able to get back into the game, this is often a good sign that he or she has not damaged their ACL.

 To summarize, an athlete who feels a pop or shifting sensation in the knee and if the joint swells within a few hours of the injury should be wary.
 This does not require a trip to the ER or urgent care but should be assessed by an orthopaedic surgeon within a couple of days.
-We see patients in our walk-in clinic in Holly Springs and Morrisville from 8:00 am-4:00 pm.
+We see patients on weekdays at our walk-in clinic in Holly Springs and Morrisville to treat ACL injuries and other orthopaedic conditions.